phpv8/v8js/README.md

 Consider that the JS code has access to methods like `getTrace` on the exception object.
 This might be unwanted behaviour, if you execute untrusted code.
-Using `setExceptionFilter` method a callable can be provided, that converts the PHP exception to not expose unwanted information.
+Using `setExceptionFilter` method a callable can be provided, that may convert the PHP exception to some other value that is safe to expose.
+The filter may also decide not to propagate the exception to JS at all by either re-throwing the passed exception or throwing another exception.